 4 Flip pancakes over to other side: Watch for bubbles on the surface of the pancake.
 When air bubbles start to rise to the surface at the center of the pancake, flip the pancake.
 Cook for another 1-2 minutes, or until nicely browned.

 5 Keep finished pancakes warm: Keep your pancakes warm on a rack in the oven set on "warm," or stack them on a plate and cover with a towel as you make more.
 Spread more oil on the pan as needed between batches of pancakes.

 Ingredients for this recipe:

-This sodium bicarbonate is taken from the ground in Colorado as opposed to most which is made by a chemical process.
-It is considered aluminum free.
-Baking Soda is plain bicarbonate of soda, a top...
+Natural sodium bicarbonate taken from the ground in Colorado, as opposed to most which is made by a chemical process.
+It is considered aluminum-free.